amilochau/cv/README.md

 ## Introduction

-`cv` exposed a personal resume, to let the world learn more on the persona.
+`cv` exposes a personal resume, to let the world learn more on the persona.

 ---